-- activating a license: A product key is obtained from any Bright Cluster Manager reseller.
+- activating a license: A product key is obtained from any Bright Cluster Manager (re)seller.
 It is used to obtain and activate a license file.
 Activation means that Bright Computing records that the product key has been used to obtain a license file.
 The license obtained by product key activation permits the cluster to work with particular settings.
-For example, the period of use and the number of nodes. - locking a product key: The administrator is normally allowed to use a product key to activate a license only once.
+For example, the subscription period, and the number of nodes.
+The subscription start and end date cannot be altered for the license file associated with the key, so an administrator normally activates the license file as soon as possible after the starting date in order to not waste the subscription period. - locking a product key: The administrator is normally allowed to use a product key to activate a license only once.
 This is because a product key is locked on activation of the license.
 A locked state means that product key cannot activate a new license-it is "used up". - An activated license only works on the hardware that the product key was used with.
 This could obviously be a problem if the administrator wants to move Bright Cluster Manager to new hardware.
 In such a case, the product key must be unlocked.
-Unlocking is possible for a subscription license via the customer portal.
+Unlocking is possible for a subscription license via the customer portal (section 4.3.9).
 Unlocking an evaluation license, or a hardware lifetime license, is possible by sending a request to the account manager at Bright Computing to unlock the product key.
 Once the product key is unlocked, then it can be used once again to activate a new license. - license installation: License installation occurs on the cluster after the license is activated and issued.
 The installation is done automatically if possible.
-Sometimes installation needs to be done manually, as explained in the section on the request-license script (page 58).
+Sometimes installation needs to be done manually, as explained in the section on the request-license script (page 67).
 The license can only work on the hardware it was specified for.
 After installation is complete, the cluster runs with the activated license. - product key registration: Product key registration occurs on the customer portal (section 4.3.9) account when the product key is associated with the account.
 Registered customers can view their cloud services billing information amongst other items.